GumTreeDiff/cgum/README.md

 # cgum C parser

 This project is a parser that converts C files to a XML format.
+It is mainly used as a backend in GumTree diff tool.

 ## Installation